The Third in a 5 Part Look at the Career of Modern Cult Horror Icon Rob Zombie.

 This isn’t the only thing the film has working against it.
 By condensing the events of the original film into only half of the movie’s runtime, it loses a lot of the set-up and suspense that made its predecessor so effective.
 Michael is rampaging from pretty much the moment we meet him as an adult, and his carnage starts in Haddonfield just as quickly.
 There’s no build up, the atmosphere is never earned.
 It’s also extremely difficult to get attached to most of the characters when they’re either discarded only an hour into the film, or don’t even show up until the midway point.
 I can’t stress enough how harmful this structure is to the overall feel of the film.

 Zombie’s signature style is suited to a very specific brand of horror, one that is aggressive, in-your-face, and unashamedly gratuitous.
 That just isn’t what Halloween is meant to be.
 So what we end up having is a nauseating clash of style and subject matter, one that can really take you out of the experience if you’re in any way a fan of the original.
 In stark contrast with John Carpenter’s slow, deliberate tempo in the original, Zombie’s version has the same kinetic, disjointed energy as his previous films, making it extremely chaotic and intense.
 It’s very up close and personal, with much of the violence being depicted from an uncomfortably intimate distance.
 Zombie carries on the visual progress he made from House of 1000 Corpses to The Devil’s Rejects, with slick, action-heavy camera movement and liberal use of close-ups over wide-shots, but everything is still bogged down by the same ugly green filter he previously used in his earlier films.
-He also shoots everything in dim, often illegible lighting, which is in stark contrast to the largely daytime setting of Rejects.
+He also shoots everything in dim, often illegible lighting, which differs dramatically to the largely daytime setting of Rejects.
 I suppose this was done to give the film a certain dreary mood throughout the film, yet it fails to live up to the original’s tastefully oppressive look.

 Yet despite trying so hard to visually and stylistically distance itself from its source material, the film can’t seem to stop making constant callbacks to it.
 There’s quite a bit of dialogue lifted directly from the original film, mostly in extremely forced circumstances.
 There’re a few scenes that are pretty much carbon-copy recreations of scenes from the 1978 version, even though Zombie was adamant that he wouldn’t be doing such a thing.
 The film is also far too quick to use Carpenter’s classic theme music from the original, dropping it barely ten minutes into the film over a fairly anticlimactic and lackluster shot of young Michael running down a hall.
 This bit of music is iconic, near legendary, and should have been something that was built up to, like a crescendo, rather than flatly dropped at the first available moment.